-- Social Clubs and bars: These may open in accordance with Government guidance for pubs.
-They may also provide takeaway refreshments.
-Games such as darts and snooker are discouraged in the Government guidance for pubs.
-However, they can be permitted if not played in a Social Club or bar but as an activity in their own right or e.g. at a Youth Club. - Indoor sport and exercise and dancing classes: Activities such as yoga, keep fit, badminton, table tennis, indoor bowls, dancing classes, and School PE lessons are permitted.
+- Indoor sport and exercise and dancing classes: Activities such as yoga, keep fit, badminton, table tennis, indoor bowls, dancing classes, and School PE lessons are permitted.
 These should be held in accordance with the Government guidance, summarized in Appendix K, and any guidance issued by the relevant governing body for sport (which may recommend a lower limit on numbers than the hall capacity).
-Energetic activities such as Zumba and circuit training are subject to tighter capacity and ventilation requirements.

-- Indoor Performances, Rehearsals, broadcasts: Rehearsals, filming and broadcasting of music, drama and dancing is now permitted, including professional touring performances, amateur dramatics, pantomime groups, children's entertainers, band practices, orchestras, choirs, whether amateur or professional.
-These should be held in accordance with the Government guidance for performing arts, summarized in Appendix J. Children's entertainers need to get back to work and will have plans for managing social distancing and encouraging hand washing, so offer a good option for organised activities for children and young people, eg at half term or before Christmas, particularly if a Xmas panto is not being held. - Outdoor Performances and events: See Appendix J. - Children's birthday parties: Many families do not have the space for this at home.
+Energetic activities such as Zumba and circuit training are subject to tighter capacity and ventilation requirements. - Indoor Performances, Rehearsals, broadcasts: Rehearsals, filming and broadcasting of music, drama and dancing is now permitted, including professional touring performances, amateur dramatics, pantomime groups, children's entertainers, band practices, orchestras, choirs, whether amateur or professional.
+These should be held in accordance with the Government guidance for performing arts, summarized in Appendix J. Children's entertainers need to get back to work and will have plans for managing social distancing and encouraging hand washing, so offer a good option for organised activities for children and young people, eg at half term or before Christmas, particularly if a Xmas panto is not being held.
+Performances are encouraged to close by 10pm, but are permitted to finish later. - Outdoor Performances and events: See Appendix J. - Children's birthday parties: Many families do not have the space for this at home.
 Large gatherings or celebrations are not permitted, neither is loud music or activity which would encourage shouting or singing.
 While children's birthday parties are not banned, it is unlikely that keeping children in groups of 6 or less which do not mingle could be achieved, so currently not advised unless organised by someone used to managing this in a school or pre-school.
 A children's party is permitted, however, if limited to one "qualifying group" or 6 or less people.